-The College of Health Sciences and the School of Nursing both make their home in this five-story, state-of-the-art teaching and research facility.
+The College of Health Sciences and the School of Nursing both make their home in this five-story teaching and research facility.
 The undergraduate and graduate nursing programs are nationally ranked for awarding degrees to Hispanic students.
-The College of Health Sciences offers degree programs in kinesiology, occupational and physical therapy, speech language pathology and pharmacy, among others.
-The UTEP Center for Simulation is a 16,000-squarefoot facility that features nine simulation labs, four testing rooms and six patient rooms – making it one of the largest immersive simulation labs in the United States.
+The College of Health Sciences offers degree programs in kinesiology, occupational and physical therapy, and speech language pathology, among others.
+The UTEP Center for Simulation is a 16,000-square-foot facility that features nine simulation labs, four testing rooms and six patient rooms.
 The back of the building features an impressive Bhutanese pedestrian bridge.

-Completed in 1997, the Undergraduate Learning Center offers classrooms equipped with the most advanced learning and teaching technologies.
+The Undergraduate Learning Center offers classrooms equipped with the most advanced learning and teaching technologies.
 Computer labs for students and faculty provide training, support and international video conferencing capabilities.
 The atrium houses a large Bhutanese tapestry and the east entrance features a Bhutanese chorten, a monument demarcating the threshold of enhanced human experience.
-The building’s large classrooms make it one of the most highly trafficked places on campus.
+The large classrooms make it one of the most highly trafficked buildings on campus.

 Unveiled in 2010, the 25-foot-tall “Mining Minds” sculpture connects UTEP’s mining heritage with its present and future.
 The steel pickaxe head contains a message in binary code – a series of ones and zeroes – that says, “Believe in yourself and in your dreams.
 Believe in UTEP and its aspirations.
 Share the dream!”
 On special occasions, the sculpture is illuminated in orange and blue.